 - Add vanilla and egg and beat until combined, scraping down the sides of the bowl.
 Add flour, baking soda and salt and beat again just until a soft cookie dough forms.

 - Add chocolate chips and Smarties and mix on a low speed just until chocolate is evenly mixed through the cookie dough.
+Or use a wooden spoon or spatula.
 Try not to over-mix.

 - Scoop out cookie dough (roughly 1.5 tablespoons each) into balls and place on baking trays, leaving room for the cookies to spread.
 Place in oven for 11-12 minutes or until golden brown on the edges.

-- Leave cookies to cool for 5 minutes before transferring to a wire rack to cool completely.
+- Add a few extra Smarties on top of the cookies while they’re warm.
+Leave cookies to cool for 5 minutes before transferring to a wire rack to cool completely.
 Sprinkle cookies with sea salt.

 Smarties: If you don’t have access to Smarties, you could use M&M’s or Cadbury Gems or another candy coated chocolate.
 Otherwise you can leave them out for a delicious chocolate chip cookie.